patricekrakow/service-mesh-use-cases/README.md

 ### UC-01.02 | Let's split the implementation of two _API endpoints_ which belong to the same _API_

-Let's have the _version_ `2.0.0` of `service-a` implementing only the first _API endpoint_ &ndash; `get /path-01` &ndash; instead of the two.
-The increment of the _major version_ of the _service_ denotes a clear backward incompatible change.

 Let's have the _version_ `1.0.0` of `service-b` implementing the second _API endpoint_ &ndash; `get /path-02`.

-At this stage, we consider that the _API_ has not changed, such changes will be considered in further use cases.